Tags

 {% endfor %}

-For loops can iterate over arrays, hashes and integer ranges.
+For loops can iterate over arrays, hashes, and ranges of integers.

-When iterating over a hash, element[0] contains the key, and element[1] contains the value:
+When iterating a hash, item[0] contains the key, and item[1] contains the value:

 {% for item in hash %}